aquabubu/home/_posts/2015-05-20-Hong-Kong-cuisine.md

 ## <font color="maroon">Wai Kee Noodle Cafe </font>

 From Sham Shui Po station, it took 1 min walk from Exit B2.
 This place open at 6:30 a.m.
-This place is also crowded and they don't use chopsticks, just use spoon and folk.
+This place is also crowded and they don't use chopsticks, just use spoon and fork.
 If it's pig liver noodle that you want, come here!
 Though the noodle looks messy, the taste is really good.
 And if you drink milk tea, choose the ice one, it's much better.
 {: style="text-align: justify;"}

 <figure style="width: 600px" class="align-center">